histrueandfalse1/EPyNet/README.md

 - Data is serialized using `pickle`.
 Avoid using this with untrusted sources.
 - Only TCP is supported in the current version.
 - All transmitted objects must be picklable (i.e., able to be serialized with `pickle`).
+- If `on_receive` on either the `Client` or `Server` is not set, the data sent/received will not be accessable to the user.
 ---

 ## Example Usage